 The Drill Down, Issue #2: Introduction to the OCSNCOE

-The OCS NCOE is charged with being the CG’s repository of expertise and best practices associated with the OCS statutory function including: Offshore Supply Vessels (OSV), Floating Offshore Installations (FOI), Mobile Offshore Drilling Units (MODUs) and Fixed Facilities (Platforms).
+The OCS NCOE is charged with being the CG’s repository of expertise and best practices associated with the OCS statutory function including Offshore Supply Vessels (OSVs), Floating OCS Facilities (FOFs), Mobile Offshore Drilling Units (MODUs) and Fixed Facilities (Platforms).
 The OCS NCOE is a CG Headquarters unit located in southern Louisiana.

-The goal of the OCS NCOE is to maintain a team with exceptional OCS knowledge and experience in order to: train CG personnel, support policy developers and assist field commanders.
+The goal of the OCS NCOE is to maintain a team with exceptional OCS knowledge and experience to train CG personnel, support policy developers and assist field commanders.

 The training needs for the OCS are expansive, and the OCS NCOE has assisted in the development of close to 500 Performance and Qualification Standard (PQS) tasks to ensure CG Marine Inspectors are properly trained.
-These standards include special addendums for small fleets of highly specialized vessels, as well as, commercial diving.
-In addition, through coordination with a commercial offshore training facility and other CG offices, the NCOE has codeveloped a formal 5-day resident course for foreign-flagged MODU examiners, covering MODU examination techniques, hazardous locations, cranes, dynamic positioning, drilling, and well control.
+These standards include special addendums for small fleets of highly specialized vessels, as well as commercial diving.
+In addition, through coordination with a commercial offshore training facility and other CG offices, the NCOE has co-developed a formal 5-day resident course for MODU examiners, covering MODU examination techniques, hazardous locations, cranes, dynamic positioning and drilling and well control.

 Specialized deployable training has been developed that can be taken “on the road” for in-house training at CG staff or field offices.
 Finally, through valued partnerships with industry, the NCOE coordinates MODU ship ride opportunities for marine inspectors to gain exposure to real world operations by spending up to two weeks offshore.

-The OCS NCOE is in frequent communications with CG policy/standards/regulation developers, providing insight into some of the unique nuances of the OCS.
+The OCS NCOE is in frequent communications with CG policy, standards and regulation developers, providing insight into some of the unique nuances of the OCS.
 Being located near a major operational hub for the industry allows us to gain a field level perspective through frequent assistance with inspections and interaction with industry.

-The OCS NCOE is a support oriented team dedicated to assist internal and external customers.
-Please contact us for OCS related issues, questions or field support.
+The OCS NCOE is a support-oriented team dedicated to assist internal and external customers.
+Please contact us for OCS-related issues, questions or field support.
 Our email address is , and additional contact information can be found on our site.